jalvaradoo/webpage-jalvarado/content/work_in_progress/porter_hypothesis/index.md

 # slides: example
 ---

-Why does the redistributing power of fiscal policy differ from country to country?.
-Although income inquality tends to be the same before taxes and tranfers across countries, inequality tends to increase or decrease significantly after taxes and transfers are applied.
-I develop a general equilibrium model with heterogeneous agents in which the degree of redistribution of fiscal policy is chosen endogenously.
-The results show that de degree of redistribution is determined by: (i) the magnitude of economic shocks, and (ii) the rules under which taxes are selected.
+Why does the redistributive impact of fiscal policy vary across countries?
+While income inequality tends to be similar across nations before taxes and transfers, the degree of inequality can change significantly after these fiscal interventions.
+I develop a general equilibrium model with heterogeneous agents, where the extent of redistribution is determined endogenously.
+The findings reveal that the degree of redistribution is influenced by: (i) the magnitude of economic shocks, and (ii) the institutional rules under which fiscal policy is chosen.